scharfmn/desnos/README.md

 code by scharfmn

-An application version of Robert Desnos' Language Event 1 and Language Event 2 as adapted for the classroom by Vivek Narayanan, with code by scharfmn
+## Introduction

-In this version of Desnos' language events, the user creates a specific language “event” by making up something unique for the “some-random-id” field.
+Desnos is an application version of Robert Desnos' Language Event 1 and Language Event 2 as adapted for the classroom by Vivek Narayanan, with code by scharfmn

-The instructor should change {some-random-id} to whatever makes sense for that session: each time you want to start a new session, or anytime you want to keep a set of responses together, create a new id, such as instructor-name-2020-09-25
+In this version of Desnos' language events, the user creates a specific language “event” for a class meeting.
+Students contribute text in real-time, which is then combined into a poem in real-time.
+Can be done in-person or remote.

 Try this one (which shows pre-loaded text as a demo):